gfickel/alpr/README.md

 There are many Text Recognition networks available, and I've observed a trend of incorporating Language Models within them.
 This is definitely an interesting approach, since it introduces a language prior that helps in many cases.
 However, license plate recognition is not one of them.
 While plates do have some structure (i.e., fixed character length), it is very limited, and ultimately these characters are practically random.
 Therefore, I've chosen an OCR solution that does not utilize any language modeling.

+You will notice that the Detection network is using [MMDetection](https://github.com/open-mmlab/mmdetection), however I'm not adding it to my requirements.
+While I love the entire Open MMlab family, their installation process can be challenging and forces us to use an older version of PyTorch.
+Instead, I've chosen to incorporate the necessary code directly into this repository, making minimal modifications where needed.
+This makes the codebase more portable and easier to debug.

 ## Datasets

 I'm using the [Chinese City Parking Dataset](https://github.com/detectRecog/CCPD).
 It is quite big (over 200k images), and free to download by anyone.
 Notice that there are multiple scenarios within this dataset, but I'm just using the following: